-- (15) 12″ plastic zip ties
+- (15) 12″ plastic zip ties (or staples)

 We decided to install the garden arbor over the path that entered into our box garden area, right off the patio.
 This allowed us to anchor the arbor to the raised garden beds.
 That way we didn’t need footings.

 It all depends on where you what to install yours on how it needs to be anchored.
 You could anchor it to a patio, concrete footings in the ground, a fence, or garden boxes like ours.
 Whatever you choose to do, you must anchor your arbor, so you are safe from it blowing over in the wind or getting knocked over by climbing kiddos and hurting someone.

 Before cutting the wood corner posts to the final length, check for level.
 Our patio slants at a 2% grade, which made one side of the arbor 1″ taller, in order to make it level across the top.
 Pictured below, is an easy way to check.
 By spanning a board across with a level on top, I was able to measure the difference from the top of the leveled board to the ground.
 And add the difference to the longer side.
 Once the corner posts were cut to length and angled on top, screw to the side of the boxes (or secure to the other anchor options).

 We designed this gothic arch to be cut in two pieces, which come together at the top.
 To draw the arches, you’ll set up a good old-fashioned compass using a screw in a piece of scrap wood, string, and a pencil.
 Then you’ll use a simple L square to add the end lines where the arches will meet in the middle and attach to the side posts.

 The full details, as well as a full-size template, are included in the printable woodworking plan.
 We’ve also included tips for adjusting the size of the arch if your walkway is narrower or wider than ours.